sgonzalezr94-zz/SpotifyLoopingBot/README.md

 ## Prerequisites

 This project was built with [Python3](https://www.python.org/), get the latest version from [here](https://www.python.org/downloads/).
-In order to run succesfully this project you'll need to install  [Selenium](https://www.selenium.dev/) python language bindings for it's Webdriver.
+In order to run succesfully this project you'll need to install  [Selenium](https://www.selenium.dev/) python language bindings for its Webdriver.
 Also, you must have an account registered in [Spotify](https://www.spotify.com/).
 Without these requirements the project won't run.

 To install the Python language bindings for Selenium WebDriver, we will use [pip](https://pypi.org/project/pip/).
 You must run this on the command prompt to install it
 ```